 23. Minot State University

-If price is important to you, you’ll want to consider Minot State University.
+If cost is important to you, you’ll want to consider Minot State University.
 However, the trade-off for attending this immensely affordable school is that it has offers a relatively small selection of cheap online college degrees, most of which focus on business.
 And yet, MSU also provides quite a few minors and concentration options to sharpen your expertise in select areas.
-Plus, the highly customizable Bachelor of General Studies degree lets you design a course of study that meets nearly any career goal, from practicing law to entering the real estate market.
+Plus, the highly customizable Bachelor of General Studies degree lets you design a course of study that meets the needs of nearly any career goal, from practicing law to entering the real estate market.
 As a BGS student, you’ll work with a dedicated advisor to plan a laser-focused curriculum that both meets your needs and satisfies the school’s graduation requirements.

 Average Tuition & Fees: $6,557/yr